sausin/signere-sdk/README.md

 'sign_success_url'  => 'https://abc.com/auth/success?requestid=[1]&externalid=[2]',
 'identity_provider' => 'NO_BANKID_WEB',
 ```
+## Pre-requisites

+### Keys

 The `.env` file in the project this SDK is used in should have the following keys defined:
 ```
 SIGNERE_API_ID
 SIGNERE_KEY_PRIMARY
 SIGNERE_KEY_SECONDARY
 PINGTOKEN
 ```
 These keys are provided by Signere when you register yourself with them.

 If you're using this package without Laravel, then the these variables need to be provided by an implementation of `Illuminate\Contracts\Config\Repository`.
 This is injected to the respective classes where required.

+### SSL

+Your application needs to have an operational SSL configuration.
+This is required for bankID to work correctly, in iframe setups.

 ## Usage